 Program incentive funds will be capped equally among program participants.
 Prior to June 30th, a ten percent Program funding cap will be placed for each individual Participant.
 Due to Program fund limitations, Participants are encouraged to submit required project documentation to CLEAResult for determination of potential incentives, demand and energy savings prior to April 30th of the Program year.
 Remaining Program funds will be released based on project cost effectiveness, participation levels, and measure mix after June 30th.
 Cash incentives from the Program must be less than 100% of the project cost.

 In the event that incentive reservations meet or exceed the Program’s budget for incentives, the Program is considered fully or over-subscribed.
 Project Applications that are submitted to the Program after the Program is fully subscribed will be added to a project wait list.
 Any Participant submitting projects that are unable to receive cash incentives in the current Program year due to over-subscription may choose to continue with their installation without incentives or delay the project and reapply for incentive funds during the next Program year when funds become available.

+PROJECT ELIGIBILITY

+PROJECT DEFINITIONS & REQUIREMENTS

+A project, for Program purposes, is defined as one or more proposed peak demand savings measure at one (1) facility owned and/or operated by the Participant.

+All measures must meet the following requirements:

+Must result in a measurable and verifiable electric demand reduction on the utility system throughout the utility system’s peak periods defined as:

+Summer Peak - the hours from 1 p.m. to 7 p.m. during the months of June, July, August, and September, excluding weekends and Federal holidays.

+Winter Peak - the hours of 6 a.m. to 10 a.m. and 6 p.m. to 10 p.m. during the months of December, January, and February, excluding weekends and Federal holidays.

+Must produce electric demand savings through an increase in energy efficiency.

+New equipment must exceed minimum equipment efficiency standards as outlined in the Texas TRM applicable to the current Program year/measure.

+Comprehensive projects which include a range of measure types at one facility are encouraged.
+Participants are encouraged to pursue multiple projects at various facilities.

 ELIGIBLE MEASURES